VihangaN/react-component-collection/README.md

     git checkout -b branch-name
     ```

  - Make your changes.
-These are the folder structure of this project
+This is the folder structure of this project
 ```markdown
        src
         - contribute